Injection Refresher Videos and Information

 Parts 1 & 2 - Online Training:

-Please Note: You must be a licensed pharmacist or have a conditional practising license to take this course
+Please Note: You must be a licensed pharmacist or an Extended Intern to take this course

 Part 3: Live Clinical Training: Theoretical and Practical in Administration of Injections: A Course for Practicing Pharmacists